-The program must include a HotspotList class, which encapsulates the data and methods of a sorted list of Hotspot objects.
+The program must include a HotspotList class, which encapsulates the data and methods of an easily searchable list of Hotspot objects.
+The underlying implementation must be a binary search tree whose nodes contain Hotspot objects, ordered by ObjectId.
 You are relatively free to design your own interface, but you are constrained in that it must support at the very least the following methods.
 They are described informally below.
 It is up to you to refine them and create a suitable interface.
-The class must encapsulate a hotspot list that is kept in sorted order of increasing ObjectId.
-Since these keys are unique, there is no need for secondary keys.
-The list must be implemented using a linked representation, either a singly- or doubly-linked list.
+But you must create a binary search tree to implement these methods.
+Asymptotic worse case running times are provided, with n being the number of nodes in the list and h the height of the tree.
+Your algorithms must run within these running times.